gblmarquez/dnsmadeeasy/README.md

 `dnsmadeeasy install [USER] [PASSWORD] [RECORD_ID]`

-Arguments details:
+Arguments description:
 - `USER` from your DnsMadeEasy credentials
 - `PASSWORD` from DnsMadeEasy credential or configured per record, so you don't need to use your account password.
 - `RECORD_ID` identifies the record to update.

 ### Uninstall